NefariousDot/Benchmark/test.md

 ## Line Extraction

+Line extraction involves detecting lines in an image, which is a crucial step in many computer vision applications such as feature detection and image segmentation.
 Here we are applying the two very common morphology operators (i.e. Dilation and Erosion), with the creation of custom kernels, in order to extract straight lines on the horizontal and vertical axes.For this purpose, you will use the following OpenCV functions:

     -   **erode()**